 What are the requirements?

-- Attendance to the kick-off overnight off-campus retreat (last Monday–Wednesday in August), six workshops per semester, a semesterly reception; and
+- Attendance to the kick-off overnight on-campus retreat (last Monday–Wednesday in August), six workshops per semester, a semesterly reception; and

 - Completion of the "Tier Transition" requirements.

 - Leadership competencies you can use in job and internship interviews that will set you apart from other candidates.
 You will be able to explain and prove to future employers that you are qualified and ready for the professional world—perhaps even more so than current entry-level employees—due to your understanding of the leadership process.

 - Leadership advising opportunities from the leadership advisory board and SLP mentors.